SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 the chosen flavor) and the virtual can then start booting.

 While this is not as flexible as some users might like, this is how most clouds do it.
-On SCS environments, a number of standard flavors exist, e.g. flavors with 4vCPUs, 8GiB of RAM and a 20GB root disk (`SCS-4V-8-20`) or one with 4vCPUs, 16GiB of RAM and a 50GB root disk (`SCS-4V-16-50`).
+In SCS environments, several standard flavors exist, e.g., flavors with 4vCPUs, 8GiB of RAM and a 20GB root disk (`SCS-4V-8-20`) or one with 4vCPUs, 16GiB of RAM and a 50GB root disk (`SCS-4V-16-50`).